 We are so excited that the forecast is calling for warmer weather and sunshine this weekend, especially with the unpredictable weather we’ve had so far this April.
-Spring is the time when we enjoy seeing all the stunning gardens and landscaping throughout our apartment living, senior living, and new home communities.
+Spring is the time when we enjoy seeing all the stunning gardens and landscaping throughout our apartment living and new home communities.
 It’s the perfect time to break out the gardening hats, gloves and shovels to create a thriving spring oasis!

 Whether you’re a beginner or seasoned gardener, these tips will help you get started: